FlowCommunications/JSONPath/README.md

 -   Object-oriented code (should be easier to manage or extend in future)
 -   Expressions are parsed into tokens using some code cribbed from Doctrine Lexer and cached
 -   There is no `eval()` in use
--   Performance is faster over tight loops (because of the token cache)... however performance is a little slower in isolation*
+-   Performance is pretty much the same
--   Any combination of objects/arrays/ArrayAccess-objects can be used as the data input which is great if you're deserializing JSON in to objects or if you want to process your own data structures.
+-   Any combination of objects/arrays/ArrayAccess-objects can be used as the data input which is great if you're de-serializing JSON in to objects or if you want to process your own data structures.

-\* Performance was universally quicker until support for using objects as input... we just can't have nice things without hurting performance.

 JSONPath Examples
 ---